rdc-lda/ci-release-export/README.md

 ### Release manifest definition

-A release consists of a name, version, type (full or update), description and a list of artefacts:
+A release consists of a name, version, type (full or update), description and a list of artefacts.

+An example `release-manifest.json` is provided below:

 ~~~yaml
 {